 Sometimes, when you update WordPress itself or a theme or a plugin (or more likely, a whole bunch of them at once), the site will get stuck in maintenance mode.
 And when that happens, there's nothing you can do to sort it out via the WordPress dashboard as you won't be able to access it.

 However it's usually a very easy fix via FTP.
-Simply go to your root folder and delete the '.maintenance' file.
+Simply go to your root folder (the top-level folder or directory, represented by '/') and delete the '.maintenance' file.
 More about getting stuck in maintenance mode

 Sometimes you might want to take a copy of a plugin you are using.
 Perhaps the plugin is no longer available in the WordPress plugin repository, and you want to use it elsewhere.
 Perhaps you are about to upgrade a plugin, but want the ability to re-install the previous version if need be.

 This is also a simple procedure via FTP.
-Go to the following directory: yoursite.com/wp-content/plugins and find the folder relating to your plugin.
-Copy it to your desktop (many FTP clients will let you drag and drop it).
-That plugin is now backed up!
+Go to the following directory: yoursite.com/wp-content/plugins and find the folder relating to your plugin:

 And if you need to disable all of your plugins in one go, perhaps during troubleshooting: rename the 'plugins' folder to something else ('plugins-temp', for example).
 When you need to re-enable them, just rename the folder back again.
 This is much quicker than disabling them all via the WordPress dashboard.